 Each person may benefit from different amounts.
 It is reasonable and safe to consume one capsule of curcumin turmeric 500 mg a few days a week for long term health improvement.
 Higher amounts may be used for the treatment of a particular medical condition.

 I’m a naturopathic doctor who has beaten lung cancer entirely with natural methods.
 As part of my (and my clients’) protocol, we take curcumin 500 mg and quercetin 500 mg mixed with 1 TBS olive oil — mix well and take three times a day.
 Together they powerfully inhibit cancer cell growth and prevent many of the complications of chemotherapy.

 I am a 63 year old female being treated with Avastin injections to my left eye in connection with leaking vessels due to presumed ocular histoplasmosis scars from childhood exposure to pigeons.
 I have lost the central vision in the eye, but still have peripheral.
-My right eye has also been lasered for abnormal vessels (in 2007), but I retain central vision in it and to date have had no leaking vessels there.
+My right eye has also been lasered for abnormal vessels, but I retain central vision in it and to date have had no leaking vessels there.
 The only supplements I am currently taking daily are Citrical with D and Genistein, and an 82 mg baby aspirin.
 Once a week I take a Centrum Silver vitamin.
 We eat primarily vegetables and fruits, and the only meat in our diet consists of boneless skinless chicken twice a week and salmon once a week.
 I read recently on an American Foundation for the Blind message board about a person who has been taking turmeric supplements for a similar condition to mine and has not had any bleeding in the eye in nine years.
-Would you please tell me which of your products containing turmeric might be the best for me?
 Since reading the message board I’ve started adding turmeric to soups and other vegetable preparations.